How to optimise inventory management for ecommerce business competitiveness

 Ecommerce inventory optimisation is the art of predicting and managing supply and demand variables, whilst undertaking inventory management processes.
 It allows you to manage your ecommerce inventory better, by balancing capital investment and service-level goals with demand and supply volatility.
 The objective of ecommerce inventory optimisation is to have the right products, in the right place at the right time – as efficiently and cost-effectively as possible.

-As an ecommerce business you can optimise your inventory management practices in the following ways, to help improve competitiveness:
+You can optimise your inventory management practices for ecommerce competitiveness in the following ways:

 1. Demand types